Andrei Bely: Literary career and legacy

 After the Revolution, Bely wrote two psychological autobiographical novels, highly influenced by Rudolf Steiner's anthroposophy, Kotik Letaev (1918) and The Christened Chinaman (1921).
 D. S. Mirsky called Kotik Letaev "Bely's most unique and original work", while The Christened Chinaman was called by Mirsky "the most realistic and the most amusing of Bely's works".
-He also wrote poems Christ is Risen (1918), in which he glorifies the Revolution, Glossolalia (1917), and The First Encounter (1921).
+He also wrote the poems Christ is Risen (1918), in which he glorifies the Revolution; Glossolalia (1917); and The First Encounter (1921).

 Bely's last novel is Moscow (1926–1932), an attempt to give an image of Russian intelligentsia during World War I and the Russian Revolution.
 It differs from The Silver Dove and Petersburg with complex, multi-faceted characters who experience a transformation of personality.
 It also continues Bely's linguistic experiments.
 The first part of Moscow, The Moscow Eccentric, was published in English in 2016; the other two have not yet been translated into English.

 Bely's essay Rhythm as Dialectic in The Bronze Horseman is cited in Nabokov's novel The Gift, where it is mentioned as "monumental research on rhythm".
 Fyodor, poet and main character, praises the system Bely created for graphically marking off and calculating the 'half-stresses' in the iambs.
 Bely found that the diagrams plotted over the compositions of the great poets frequently had the shapes of rectangles and trapeziums.
 Fyodor, after discovering Bely's work, re-read all his old iambic tetrameters from the new point of view, and was terribly pained to find out that the diagrams for his poems were instead plain and gappy.
 Nabokov's essay "Notes on Prosody" follows for the large part Bely's essay "Description of the Russian Iambic Tetrameter" (published in the collection of essays Symbolism).